 - The Force's Financial Regulations are designed to establish overarching financial responsibilities, to confer duties, rights and powers upon the PCC, the Chief Constable and their statutory officers and to provide clarity about the financial accountabilities of groups or individuals.
 They apply to every member and officer of the service, and anyone acting on their behalf. - The Annual Statement of Accounts is published on our website under 'what we spend' and includes accounting policies and also the report of the auditors. - The Annual Audit letter is report to the JASP on an annual basis. - The Treasury Management Strategy and annual report are reported annually to the JASP. - Budget monitoring reports are presented to the Strategic Resources and Performance meeting on a quarterly basis. - In compliance with CIPFA guidance, the OPCC and the Force have appointed a Head of Internal Audit.
 This role is contracted out to Mazars, who are responsible for the organisation's internal audit service, on behalf of the CFO, including drawing up the internal audit strategy and annual plan and giving the internal annual audit opinion. - Internal Audit, Review and Inspection Monitoring and assurance and improvement outcomes are presented to the JASP at every meeting. - Regular reporting is made to JASP on legislative compliance with the Freedom of Information Act and Data Protection Act legislation. - Effective arrangements are in place to monitor risks arising from Brexit.
 The ACC chairs a regular Gold Group meeting. - The 2017-18 Independent Auditor's Report on the Audit of Financial Statements noted that there were not adequate governance and monitoring arrangements in place to enable the successful delivery by Multi-Force Shared Service (MFSS) to Oracle Cloud Applications (Fusion), therefore failing to deliver value for money and effective delivery in support of strategic priorities.
 This is being managed as an area for improvement.
 Consultancy support was procured during 2018-19 to provide more robust governance and programme management arrangements in respect of Fusion.
 Despite this delivery of Fusion was further delayed, going live in April 2019.
-Close management of the situation continues with the DCC taking an active role as SRO.
+Close management of the situation continues with the DCC taking an active role as SRO for the Force, and is also now the chair of the management board.
+An improved process for disseminating information and approvals made by the Joint Oversight Committee are in place, where the Force is represented by the Police & Crime Commissioner for Nottinghamshire.